-Statistical software is specialized computer programs which help you to collect, organize, analyze, interpret and statistically design data.
+Statistical software is a specialized computer program which helps you to collect, organize, analyze, interpret and statistically design data.
 There are two main statistical techniques which help in statistical data analysis: descriptive statistics and inferential statistics.

 The primary mission of RStudio is to build a sustainable open-source business that creates software for data science and statistical computing.
 You may have already heard of some of our work, such as the RStudio IDE, Rmark down, shiny, and many packages in the tidy verse.
 Our open-source projects are supported by our commercial products that help teams of R users work together effectively, share computing resources, and publish their results to decision-makers within the organization.